 Managing data integrity requires implementing controls that can minimize exposure of sensitive SAP data with dynamic data masking and logging of user activity to monitor and track any data changes.

-Minimize Material Weakness And Stay Audit-Ready With Appsian Security
+Minimize Material Weakness And Stay Audit-Ready With Pathlock

-Appsian Security offers various solutions that enable you to enforce data security, maintain internal and external compliance, and adhere to multiple regulations.
-From multi-factor authentication at the login level to masking of sensitive data fields, Appsian provides complete control over data access and exposure that goes beyond the initial access.
+Pathlock offers various solutions that enable you to enforce data security, maintain internal and external compliance, and adhere to multiple regulations.
+From multi-factor authentication at the login level to masking of sensitive data fields, Pathlock provides complete control over data access and exposure that goes beyond the initial access.

 Our attribute-based access control considers the context of access when authenticating data access, even at the field level.
-The Appsian Security Platform takes a layered approach to security within your SAP ecosystem to enable field-level controls that prevent, restrict, and monitor access and modification of any field data.
+The Pathlock Platform takes a layered approach to security within your SAP ecosystem to enable field-level controls that prevent, restrict, and monitor access and modification of any field data.

-Schedule a demo with our SAP experts to learn how Appsian Security can help you stay audit-ready without disrupting business continuity.
+Schedule a demo with our SAP experts to learn how Pathlock can help you stay audit-ready without disrupting business continuity.